Sinerath/BT-camera-trigger/README.md

 By default setup to send a KEY_MEDIA_VOLUME_UP keyboard press

-the code prevents sending another keypress untill the switch is released and pressed again
+The code prevents sending another keypress untill the switch is released and pressed again

 Originally created for 3D printer timelapses as on some printers a simple cable trigger can take multiple photos when printer is purgin and / or the cable can be in the way